 The palynological composition of FS1B suggests a mainly terrestrial environment with occasional aquatic influences.
 The Syncolporites marginatus and Auriculidites reticularis are consistent with these conditions, indicating a stable terrestrial ecosystem with occasional environmental changes.
-Sample SH2A, taken from a depth of 14.5 meters, more reveals а diverse palynological composition.
+Sample SH2A, taken from a depth of 14.5 meters, reveals a more diverse palynological composition.
 This deeper stratigraphic sample may reflect more varied environmental conditions.